zhaimingshuzms/modified_VCLN/README.md

 The code is mainly based on [VCHN](https://github.com/kunzhan/VCHN).

-Also,author uses [Snowball and Krylov](https://github.com/PwnerHarry/Stronger_GCN) for reference.
+Also,author uses [Snowball and Krylov](https://github.com/PwnerHarry/Stronger_GCN) as a reference of snowball architecture.